wangxiaoyunanne/docs/source/hive_louvain.html.md

 or even the CPU, when the graph is small; but where is the threshold and how to do the multi-GPU to single-GPU or CPU switch?

 Label propagation is another algorithm for community detection.
-It shares similar structure to Louvain, but has a simpler way to decide how to move the vertices.
+It has a similar structure to Louvain, but has a simpler way to decide how to move the vertices.
 Comparing them side by side for both result quality (the modularity value) and computation speed (the running time) will be beneficial.

-**Reference**
+**References**

 [1] Hao Lu, Mahantesh Halappanavar, Ananth Kalyanaraman.
 "Parallel Heuristics for Scalable Community Detection", <https://arxiv.org/abs/1410.1237> (2015).